openweathermap/deker/docs/deker/connecting_to_server.rst

 Usage
 =========
-To use server version, you have to initialize Deker's Client with an uri  which contains ``http/https`` schema.
+To use server version, you have to initialize Deker's Client with an uri which contains ``http/https`` scheme.

 .. code-block:: python

     from deker import Client
     client = Client("http://{url-to-deker-server}") # As simple as that

-And now the client will communicate with Deker server
+And now the client will communicate with Deker server.

-If authentication is enabled on the Deker server, you can provide credentials by adding it yo the url like this:
+If authentication is enabled on the Deker server, you can provide credentials by adding it to the url like this:

 .. code-block:: python

    from deker import client
    client = Client("https://{username}:{password}@{url-to-deker-server}")

 Configuration
 =============
 Server adapters use ``httpx client`` under the hood.
-You can configure its behaviour by passing keyword arguments to the ``httpx_conf`` argument of the Deker's Client
+You can configure its behaviour by passing keyword arguments to the ``httpx_conf`` parameter of the Deker's Client:

 .. code-block:: python